rodolfo-gp/ENSF381-Assignment4/my-ecommerce-app/readme.txt

 The process of importing necessary files and functions proceeded as follows:

+npm install, then: npm start   (must be in my-ecomerce-app directory)

 Initially, via the terminal, we installed the required packages by executing the commands:

 npm install react-scripts